Edric-Matwiejew/QuOp_MPI/README.md

     python3 setup.py sdist bdist_wheel
     pip3 install qsw_mpi-0.0.1.tar.gz

-Before importing QuOp_MPI in a python script, ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH vaiable.
+Before importing QuOp_MPI in a python script, ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH variable.
 If they are not present:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path to HDF5 lib>:<path to FFTW lib>

-## Documentaion
+## Documentation
-To generate a local copy of the documentaion, if not already present, install sphinx, sphinx-rtd-theme and m2r.
-On systems using PIP:
+To generate a local copy of the documentation, if not already present, install sphinx, sphinx-rtd-theme and m2r.
+On systems using pip:

     pip3 install sphinx sphinx-rtd-theme m2r

-Navigate to QuOp_MPI/docs and build the documentaion:
+Navigate to QuOp_MPI/docs and build the documentation:

     make html